V-Sekai-fire/SK_fire_black_cat_girl/README.md

 ## Adjustments

+For both the body and the head texture:

+1. Take the skin color and in KRITA use rgb adjustment at 0.5 numerically for both the body and the skin.
-Take the skin color and in KRITA use rgb adjustment at 0.5 numerically for both the body and the skin.
+1. Take the skin color and in KRITA use rgb adjustment at 0.5 numerically for both the body and the skin. (again)

 Export at 100% bone group decimation.